mtth/more-containers/README.md

 # More containers

 + Multisets
-+ Multimaps (generic, and versions specialized to sets and sequences)
++ Multimaps (generic and versions specialized to lists, sets, and sequences)